All Episodes

 Well, you can't.

-He never got a question about it.
+Not even a he never got a question about it.

 Not one.

-No answer to, oh yeah, my son does his own business.
+No answer to, oh, yeah, my son does his own business.

-I mean, no explanation whatsoever.
+I mean, no explanations whatsoever.

-I mean, I somebody should be addressing this.
+I mean, somebody should be addressing this.

-Where's the SBI?
+Where's the FBI?

 I watch all of this.

-I'm listening to your passion, and I'm like, wow, we're screwed.
+I'm listening to your passion and I'm like, wow, we're screwed.

 That's what I'm thinking.

-Really good guy, has done a lot on China, and he said to me, Maria, I'm really afraid.
+And he said to me, Maria, I'm really afraid.

 This administration has done so much about China and pushing back on the bad behavior.